 A claimant who qualifies for Social Security Disability benefits is automatically entitled to benefits under Medicare.
 A claimant is automatically eligible for these benefits after a period of two years from the date that the claimant is initially found disabled.

-7. What is the difference between S.S.I. benefits and
+7. What is the difference between S.S.I. benefits and S.S.D. benefits?

 As explained above, Social Security Disability benefits are actually a form of disability insurance that a claimant must qualify for by making payments into the system.
-S.S.I. or Social Security Income benefits are a different form of Social Security benefits that are available regardless of whether a claimant is qualified for Social Security Disability.
+S.S.I. or Supplemental Security Income benefits are a different form of Social Security benefits that are available regardless of whether a claimant is qualified for Social Security Disability.